spinecone/diy-sex-robot/fun_with_functions.md

 ###   That's it!
 Everything else is up to your imagination.

-To improve on our program from the last chapter, let's make it vibrate for 1 second, then pause for a second.
+To improve on our program from the last chapter, let's make it vibrate for 2 seconds, then pause for 2 seconds.
 Remember that 1000 milliseconds is equal to 1 second, and that the delay() function will continue running the previous function while delaying.